 When processing crime scenes, crime lab personnel and investigators collect and preserve physical evidence for future evaluation and examination.
 They also attend autopsies in all criminal cases to take photographs and collect any additional evidence.

-The crime scene investigators perform various photographic duties like swearing-in ceremonies, public relations events, aerial photography and videography.
-The in-house photo lab allows the download of digital photographs, printing of photographs including enlargements and digital video download.
+The crime scene investigators perform various photographic duties like swearing-in ceremonies, public relations events, aerial photography, and videography.
+The in-house photo lab allows the download of digital photographs, the printing of photographs including enlargements, and digital video download.

 Society recognized that people’s fingerprints hold undeniable, unchangeable evidence of their identity.
 However, the fingerprint identification process has naturally broadened to a much greater scale.
 While the human eye is an important part of fingerprint analysis, the AFIS has taken over and assisted the investigator in identifying someone more quickly and efficiently.

 Investigators have solved thousands of crimes around the world with the help of fingerprints.
 It is often the most vital piece of evidence to tie a suspect to the scene of a crime.

 The crime lab is capable of processing fingerprints with non-invasive exams using the Krime Site Imager (RUVIS Scope), and with powders and chemically enhancing fingerprints.